uc-griffiwl/it3038c-scripts/python/README.md

 import random
 ```
 # Score
-setting up variables for the score board and setting the delay.
+This sets up variables for the score board and setting the delay.
 ```javascript
 delay = 0.1